jfo/blog/source/drafts/sild10.md

 ```

 This is pretty dense and ugly, but it means I only have to check for these
 strings ONCE instead of _every single time_ I eval the builtin functions.
+Unfortunately, there is no easy way to map a string to its counterpart function
+without some sort of key/value expression, and this is the simplest way to do
+that.
+If this were a more introspective language, you could perhaps do
+something like `&asfunc(char *name)` or something... but this is C, so SOL.
 If
 you go check out the commits where this is happening, you'll notice some pretty
-haphazard forward declarations of these builtin functions so that the `reader` knows
+haphazard forward declarations of these builtin functions so that the `reader`
-they exist.
-This is decidedly suboptimal, and I'll be cleaning up things like
+knows they exist.
+This is decidedly suboptimal, and I'll be cleaning up things
-that aggressively when I refactor this into a proper program structure with
+like that aggressively when I refactor this into a proper program structure
-headers and all that jazz.
-Up till about now though, it's just been simpler to
+with headers and all that jazz.
+Up till about now though, it's just been
-keep everything in a single big file- and it's not even really that big!
-Only
+simpler to keep everything in a single big file- and it's not even really that
-344 lines at this point!
+big!
+Only 344 lines at this point!

 Anyway, this totally breaks right now.
 Of course it does!
 I haven't told any of
 the rest of the program how to deal with this strange new type, the `BUILTIN`!